Teleradiology PACS for Urgent Care Clinics — Cloud Imaging, Remote Reads, and 24/7 Coverage

 Step 2: Cloud Transmission via Teleradiology

 Instead of being confined to the clinic’s server, the PACS uploads the images to a secure, cloud-based teleradiology network.
-It helps authorized radiologists, no matter where they’re located, to access the case instantly.
+It helps authorized radiologists, wherever they’re located, access the case instantly.

 Step 3: Case Routing to Remote Radiologists